sigscalr/sigscalr-client/README.md

 -g, --generator string         type of generator to use.
 Options=[static,dynamic-user,file].
 Select file and pass the path to the above two created files using -f/--filePath
--x, --filePath string          path to json file to output traces and services to -n, --numIndices int           number of indices to ingest to (default 1) -i, --indexPrefix string       Index prefix to ingest (default "ind"), for tracing it is important to use this prefix in the same format
+-x, --filePath string          path to json file to output traces and services to -n, --numIndices int           number of indices to ingest to (default 1) -i, --indexName string         Index name to ingest to (default "ind"), for tracing it is important to use this argument in the same format
 ```

 ## Utils